jbachorik/jbachorik.github.io/_posts/2024-04-17-stop-that-leak.markdown

 undetectable, and the results were very intuitive - despite me being quite sceptical

-The next steps will involve adding a specific configuration to our reliability tests to run the akka-uct benchmark *with* the DDPRO live heap profiler and use the results to assess the situation of possible memory leaks regularly.
+The next steps will involve adding a specific configuration to our reliability tests to run the akka-uct benchmark *with* the DDPROF live heap profiler and use the results to assess the situation of possible memory leaks regularly.

+The JFR memory leak was a bit more tricky.
+The DDPROF live heap profiler was pointing to the wrong direction, but with a bit of luck, the real culprit was discovered.
+Probably, the allocation patterns in JFR could be optimized to avoid the internal fragmentation, but until then one would need to use an alternative allocator to avoid the issue.

+It is very interesting that the malloc fragmentation is affecting the DDPROF live heap profile.
+There is no other reason for the profile to be what it is but the fragmentation.
+Yet, the reference counting should still work there.
+There are certainly some interesting things to investigate and improve the live heap profiler.